Skip to contents

 #> AUC: 0.0551987542147013

-Although this method computes kk values according to the hyperbolic discount function, in principle it’s possible to use the exponential discount function:
+Although this method computes kk values according to the hyperbolic discount function, in principle it’s possible to use the exponential or power discount functions (though this is not an established practice and should be considered an experimental feature of tempodisco):

 #>